hexydec/dabby/src/dimensions/width-height/readme.md

 ## Returns

-An integer or float containing the requested dimension as a pixel unit, or if setting the dimension, a the input Dabby collection will be returned.
+An integer or float containing the requested dimension as a pixel unit, or if setting the dimension, the input Dabby collection will be returned.

 ## Example